 - abacavir/dolutegravir/lamivudine (Triumeq), but not for those with a genetic sensitivity to abacavir

-Once the healthcare provider finds an effective regimen, it takes around 3–6 months before the viral load reaches an undetectable level.
+Once the healthcare provider finds an effective regimen, the viral load can become undetectable within 6 months.
 This is not a cure, as the virus will remain in certain body tissues.
 However, the levels will be substantially lower.

 For antiretroviral therapy to be effective, a person must take the medication exactly as a healthcare provider prescribes.
 Avoid missing doses or stopping medication for any period of time.
 Adhering to the regimen will prevent HIV from multiplying in the blood and affecting the immune system.